RCN-ECS/Synthesis_Workshop/travel_info.md

 #### Boats will leave from Portsmouth to Shoals Marine Lab 2:45pm on Monday, August 19th. ####

-If you are flying:
+*If you are flying:*
  * If you are arriving on the 18th, we have scheduled a hotel for you in your arrival city (Boston or Portsmouth).
 If you have not yet received a hotel reservation, please contact Sophia Simon (s.simon@northeastern.edu) with the words "RCN workshop" in the subject line.
 If you are arriving on the 18th to Boston, we have arranged a shuttle to take you to Portsmouth on the 19th.
   * If you are arriving on the 19th to Boston, please reserve a spot on the [C&J railways shuttle](https://www.ridecj.com/schedules/view-schedules/?departure=951&arrival=949&departuredate=2019-08-19) - it leaves every 1-2 hours from Logan.
-To catch the boat to Shoals, the latest shuttle you can catch leaves from 1:10pm from Logan.
 If you are traveling internationally the RCN cannot reimburse you, but we can help pay directly for domestic travel.
 Contact Sophia Simon (s.simon@northeastern.edu) if you would like us to pay directly for your shuttle.
+C&J will drop you off at the Portsmouth Transportation Center (see below).
  * Arrangements will be made to store your luggage at SML’s dock starting at 11am so you can enjoy the Portsmouth area prior to departure.

-If you are driving:
+*If you are driving:*
  * [Here is a google doc you can use to find someone who may want to carpool](https://docs.google.com/document/d/1Ak_Ef5sC9RreQUyZvKUTi9MR_KK_4tQyj1ES7FATZZA/edit)
+ * Park for free overnight at Portmouth Transportation Center and catch the shuttle to the dock (see below)

+*1:15 Shuttle from Portsmouth Transportation Center to the dock* We will offer one shuttle from the PTC (Portsmouth Transportation Center - if you are driving park here for free, if you are taking the bus from Boston this is where you will be dropped off), arrive with luggage at 1:15pm to PTC, shuttle leave by 1:30pm.
+If guests arrive very early, they can find own means to Portsmouth, enjoy the town, and plan to arrive to dock for check in at 2:15pm.

+*Dock shed for luggage storage*
+The code to access this will be sent in an email.

+*2:15 Check in at the dock*
+Portsmouth dock - 315 Market Street, Portsmouth, NH 03801

+*2:45 Prompt departure to Shoals*
+Boats will depart promptly at 2:45, because they are timed with a bridge lift.
+If you miss this boat, contact Collin Love (collinconnor21@gmail.com) for options to come up Tuesday morning at 9:30am from the Newcastle dock (New Castle dock - 29 Wentworth Road, New Castle, NH 03854).

 ### Forms due a week before your travel